-This is the third post of three, the first is Walking the Camino Frances, and the second is the middle part of the Camino Frances.
+This is the third post of three and it cover the last section of the French Way, the first is Walking the Camino Frances, and the second is the middle part of the Camino Frances.
 These are the last of the email compilations from Douglas and Christine Ball’s journey on the Camino Frances during 2015.
 The text below cover the last section of about 155 miles.

 Day 27 Vega de Valcarce to Fonfria

 Well you just cannot tell how it’s going to be.
 We were anticipating a really hard day with significant climbs; our guide book said this was the hardest day on the route.

 In fact there were climbs, but not nearly as difficult as we had anticipated.
 About 10k uphill with a couple of downs, started off on road for hour and then forest track/ mountain goat-like for an hour then breakfast.

 The views today have been breathtaking and the track edged with countless wild flowers.
 We have encountered amongst others Spanish white broom, (Christine thought this was orchid which sounds much more exotic, but no – white broom).

 Anyway it is beautiful, even more than the yellow variety we have at home and here at the lower levels.
 We could see at one point six valleys leading to the mountains of Leon in the distance which we passed several days ago.
 We saw very few people on the climb, had breakfast half way up at a vegetarian hippie sort of place, served fried eggs on toast for Douglas, yummy change from toast and jam,